aawfrancois/apirealforce/README.md

 |--------| ----------- |
 | search | this option allows you to search for the name of the film or driver you want. |
 | page   | this option allows you to see the page you want. |

+## On Postman

+For use with postman, use the params tab to pass the parameters seen in the previous table.
+And the Authorization tab with the Bearer type.<br>
+Value for token === date('Ymd'); example : 20220515.